4M0D/Exploring-The-Unreal/README.md

 - **Complex Numbers**: origins, point representation, roots, exponential form, and geometry of sets
 - **Towards Complex Calculus**: functions of a complex variable, the Riemann sphere, limits & continuity, complex differentiation, Cauchy–Riemann equations, and harmonic functions
 - **Elementary Functions**: polynomials, rational functions, exponential, trigonometric, hyperbolic, and logarithmic functions, along with complex exponentiation and inverse trig functions
-- **Complex Integration**: contours and contour integrals, independence of path, Cauchy’s Integral Theorem (vector analysis and deformation approaches), Cauchy’s Integral Formula, bounds on analytic functions, and applications to harmonic functions
+- **Complex Integration**: contours and contour integrals, independence of path, Cauchy’s Integral Theorem (vector analysis and deformation approaches), Cauchy’s Integral Formula, bounds on analytic functions, and applications to harmonic functions  - **Series Representations for Analytic Functions**: sequences and series, Taylor and power series, convergence criteria, and related insights.
+-
 ### 📝 Currently in progress
-- **Series Representations for Analytic Functions**: sequences and series, Taylor and power series, convergence criteria, and related insights

-### 🔮 Upcoming sections
 - **Laurent series**
 - **Further insights on convergence and residues**